Frequently Asked Questions: 2026-27 Scholarship Aid and Educational Financing

 10. Do I need to provide spousal financial information?

 a.)
-Yes, if you are married.
-You will need to submit spousal income statements, including taxes filed.
+No. You will not need to submit any spousal documents.

 11. Which year's tax return do I need to provide?